osmosis-labs/mesh-security/docs/provider/DAOs.md

 about governance power and such, which may be easier to prototype in DAO contracts than modifying the Cosmos SDK staking module.

-**Recommendation** Once the MVP Vault is built, it would be good to assign one contract dev to work out this External Staker implementation to some standard DAO DAO staking contract (can be a "hacked" version that just holds a lot of the DAO token, like we did in HackWasm Medellin).
+**Recommendation**: Once the MVP Vault is built, it would be good to assign one contract dev to work out this External Staker implementation to some standard DAO DAO staking contract (can be a "hacked" version that just holds a lot of the DAO token, like we did in HackWasm Medellín).
 This will unblock frontend developers and allow us to get much quicker feedback on UX issues in such a system, while the backend engineers are working with the complexities of IBC and staking virtual tokens in